 Burr & Forman's Financial Services Litigation group has significant experience representing retail collection professionals and attorneys, as well as debt buyers, in litigation throughout the country.
 This experience includes representation in both individual and class actions involving alleged violations of federal and state statutes, as well as state common law claims.
 Our attorneys have representative experience in the following areas:

-- Telephone Consumer Protection Act ("TCPA").
-The past several years have seen a marked increase in the number of TCPA cases filed throughout the United States, and Burr & Forman attorneys have been at the forefront of developing TCPA case law and defending their clients against TCPA claims.
+- Telephone Consumer Protection Act ("TCPA") — The past several years have seen a marked increase in the number of TCPA cases filed throughout the United States, and Burr attorneys have been at the forefront of developing TCPA case law and defending their clients against TCPA claims.
 This experience includes representation of clients in nationwide TCPA class actions.
-Burr & Forman attorneys also provide timely, informative updates to a wide-variety of clients and attorneys regarding TCPA case law developments.
+Burr attorneys also provide timely, informative updates to a wide-variety of clients and attorneys regarding TCPA case law developments.

-- Fair Credit Reporting Act ("FCRA").
-Oftentimes, lawsuits against collection professionals and debt buyers include FCRA claims and the attorneys at Burr & Forman have extensive experience with litigating and defending against FCRA claims.
-Attorneys at Burr & Forman have had significant success defending these claims at the initial stages of litigation and have been heavily involved in the development of positive case law defining and expanding the reach of FCRA in preempting state law claims related to credit reporting.
+- Fair Credit Reporting Act ("FCRA") — Oftentimes, lawsuits against collection professionals and debt buyers include FCRA claims and the attorneys at Burr have extensive experience with litigating and defending against FCRA claims.
+Burr's attorneys have had significant success defending these claims in the initial stages of litigation and have been heavily involved in the development of positive case law defining and expanding the reach of FCRA in preempting state law claims related to credit reporting.

-- State collection laws.
-Our attorneys also have experience defending clients against alleged violations of state collection lawsuit, including the Florida Consumer Collection Practices Act ("FCCPA").
+- State collection laws — Our attorneys also have experience defending clients against alleged violations of state collection lawsuit, including the Florida Consumer Collection Practices Act ("FCCPA").
 Oftentimes, these statutes can differ from the provisions of the FDCPA and require a thorough understanding of the individual state's statutory scheme and case law.
-Burr & Forman attorneys have experience defending these cases individually, and when they are paired with alleged FDCPA violations, and have a presence in all five Southeastern states that are home to Burr & Forman's numerous offices.
-Several Burr & Forman attorneys have provided case law updates and presentations on individual state collection statutes and are recognized as industry leaders in defending against these claims.
+Burr attorneys have experience defending these cases individually, and when they are paired with alleged FDCPA violations, and have a presence in all five Southeastern states that are home to Burr's numerous offices.
+Several Burr attorneys have provided case law updates and presentations on individual state collection statutes and are recognized as industry leaders in defending against these claims.

-- State common law claims.
-Often accompanying claims under the federal statutes listed above, state common law claims related to collection activity and credit reporting can create significant hurdles for retail collection professionals and debt buyers.
-Attorneys at Burr & Forman are well-equipped to handle the defense of these claims and have had significant success in obtaining favorable decisions finding the preemption of these claims.
+- State common law claims — Often accompanying claims under the federal statutes listed above, state common law claims related to collection activity and credit reporting can create significant hurdles for retail collection professionals and debt buyers.
+Attorneys at Burr are well-equipped to handle the defense of these claims and have had significant success in obtaining favorable decisions finding the preemption of these claims.

 Burr & Forman's Financial Services attorneys are frequently retained on behalf of their clients to try and arbitrate cases not only within the firm's five-state footprint but throughout the country.
 This experience includes serving as first chair trial and lead arbitration counsel for leading companies in the financial services industry in both single-plaintiff and class action litigation.